 Standard deviation formulas

 Like variance and many other statistical measures, standard deviation calculations vary depending on whether the collected data represents a population or a sample.
-Briefly, a sample is a subset of a population that is used to make generalizations or inferences about a population (σ) as a whole using statistical measures.
+A sample is a subset of a population that is used to make generalizations or inferences about a population as a whole using statistical measures.
 Below are the formulas for standard deviation for both a population and a sample.
-In most experiments, the standard deviation for a sample is more likely to be used since it is often difficult or too expensive to collect data from an entire population.
+In most experiments, the standard deviation for a sample is more likely to be used since it is often impractical, or even impossible, to collect data from an entire population.

 For a population:

-where N is the population size, μ is the population mean, and xi is the ith value.
+where N is the population size, μ is the population mean, and xi is the ith element in the set.

 For a sample:

-where n is the sample size, x is the sample mean, and xi is the ith value.
+where n is the sample size, x is the sample mean, and xi is the ith element in the set.

 In the standard deviation formula for a population, .
 Similarly, in the standard deviation formula for a sample, .
-The only thing that changes is which mean is used in the formula.
+The only term that changes is the mean (sample or population) used in the formula.